Okanagan Mountain Park fire

-The one-in-a-hundred year inferno began with a lightning strike on August 16th; the firestorm challenged personnel from over 60 fire departments across B.C., over 1,000 forestry fire fighters, contractors and loggers as well as 1,400 members of the Canadian armed forces.
+The one-in-a-hundred-year inferno began with a lightning strike on Aug.
+16. The firestorm challenged personnel from over 60 fire departments across B.C., over 1,000 forestry fire fighters, contractors and loggers, as well as 1,400 members of the Canadian Armed Forces.

-The Regional District of the Central Okanagan’s Emergency Response Plan was put into action and the Emergency Operations Centre at the main fire hall on Enterprise Way worked smoothly and efficiently.
-Inter-agency cooperation was paramount at both the EOC and at Incident Command.
+The Regional District of the Central Okanagan’s Emergency Response Plan was put into action and the emergency operations centre (EOC) at the main fire hall on Enterprise Way worked smoothly and efficiently.
+Inter-agency cooperation was paramount at both the EOC and at incident command.

-The Recovery Society was also charged with administering the Kelowna and Area Okanagan Fire Recovery Trust Fund, a fund created by the us to assist in the rebuilding effort.
+The Recovery Society was also charged with administering the Kelowna and Area Okanagan Fire Recovery Trust Fund, created by us to assist in the rebuilding effort.
 Through the generosity of our community and others across the country, the Society was able to distribute $1,402,000 to those impacted by the fire.
 The Society’s final report to Council outlines the distribution of funds.
-The Society wound up its operations in April 2004, and the Recovery Centre is now closed.
+The Society wound up its operations in April 2004, and the recovery centre is now closed.